 It’s the American dream, right?
 You get married, buy a little house, start a family and put up a picket fence, then get your kids a sweet little puppy to learn responsibility.
-From there, you get a raise, maybe a promotion, and then you buy a bigger house, one that’s got a little more space and a little bigger mortgage payment.
+From there, you get a raise, maybe a promotion.
+So you buy a bigger house, one that’s got a little more space and a little bigger mortgage payment.
 In decades past, this cycle was fairly predictable and standard.
 But what if dream wasn’t all it’s cracked up to be?
 Today’s economy is slowly shifting into one that makes it very compelling to go from owning to renting.

 For older generations of Americans, this absolutely was the way of life.
-Based on percentage, people over 40 are considerably more likely to own their home.
-As people get older, they’re even more likely to own their own home (up to a point, at least..homeownership rates begin to fall again in demographics 70 years old and older).
+Based on percentage, people over 40 are considerably more likely to own their homes.
+As people get older, they’re even more likely to own their own home (up to a point, at least.
+Homeownership rates begin to fall again in demographics 70 years old and older).
 However, the number of people who are choosing to purchase a home is falling.

 Most notably, the number of people over 35 who are renting their homes is increasing, too.
 That figure indicates that people are going from owning to renting, actually selling their homes in order to rent.

-Sell and Stay: It’s a residential sale-leaseback agreement perfect for those who want to go from owning to renting.
+Sell & Stay: It’s a residential sale-leaseback agreement perfect for those who want to go from owning to renting.
 The homeowner sells their home, but with a lease agreement stating that they can continue living there, renting the home at fair market value instead of owning it.
-For homeowners with homes valued between $100k and $250k, Easyknock’s Sell and Stay program might be right for you.
+For homeowners with homes valued between $100k and $250k, Easyknock’s Sell & Stay program might be right for you.

-Who Else Might Benefit from Sell and Stay?
+Who Else Might Benefit From Sell & Stay?

-Another demographic for whom Sell and Stay might work is reverse mortgage or home equity loan applicants who were turned down for those programs.
+Another demographic for whom Sell & Stay might work is reverse mortgage or home equity loan applicants who were turned down for those programs.
 It works for people who need access to the equity in their home, too, and it’s certainly a viable alternative for anyone shot down for either of those loan programs.
-Whatever your situation, if you own your own home and you have good reason not to anymore, but you don’t want to move, it’s an option worth exploring.
+Whatever your situation, if owning your own home has become more of a burden than it’s worth, but you don’t want to move, Sell & Stay could be an option worth exploring.